kvig/webtest/README.md

 - base_todo_list - Skeleton implementation of the site, no interactions
 - alpine_todo_list - The end result of the jankowski.dev tutorial, there is an alpine 2.x and alpine 3.x version in lists/templates
-- htmx_todo_list - Native HTMX implementation of the site, uses Django templates for replacing the elements
+- django_unicorn_todo_list - Native Django Unicorn implementation of the site.
+Heavily leverages Django for most things.
+No Websocket/SSE support.
-- tailwind_toto_list - I forget what this was supposed to be
+- htmx_todo_list - Native HTMX implementation of the site, uses Django templates for replacing the elements.
+No Websocket/SSE async updates.
-- turbo_todo_list - Future - implement with Turbo
+- turbo_todo_list - Native Turbo implementation of the site, uses Django templates for replacing the elements.
+No Websocket/SSE async updates.

-Also - may try unicorn and unpoly.
+- unpoly_todo_list - Implementation of the Todo list with unpoly.
+It's a partial implementation since the DELETE requests were getting remapped and I didn't want to figure out what the actual request was.

 Select a directory and run: